Fantasy sports startup Sleeper closes Series B led by a16z as it expands to esports amid pandemic – TechCrunch

 League of Legends support is a big deal to Sleeper because it also represents the company’s first international foray.
 Users in the U.S., Europe, Vietnam, Korea and Brazil can participate in this upcoming fantasy season.

-On the product side, the startup recently launched voice chat to capitalize on users stuck at home amid the pandemic, Wang tells TechCrunch the team is also hoping to add video chat to the app soon.
+On the product side, the startup recently launched voice chat to capitalize on users stuck at home amid the pandemic.
+Wang tells TechCrunch the team is also hoping to add video chat to the app soon.
 Wang also notes that Sleeper is on track to launch three new sports this year.

 As Sleeper aims to grow around the roadblocks of pandemic lockdowns, Wang and his team hope that their continued focus on social features can ensure the startup’s shared success in the worlds of online gaming and arena gaming.

-“The roadmap for us has always been to win both sports and exports because they both have the same underlying motivation,” Wang says.
+“The roadmap for us has always been to win both sports and esports because they both have the same underlying motivation,” Wang says.
 “The most important thing for any sports fan is being able to enjoy it with their friends and family members.”